brandstrat-sas/omldeploytool/ansible/README.md

 Ansible is structured in an inventory file, a root playbook (matrix.yml), and a series of playbooks that implement base actions on the VM or group of VMs, as well as specific tasks that deploy each of the OMniLeads components.

-The inventory file is where the type of OMniLeads to generate (all in one, all in three, or high availability) is stored, along with configuration parameters such as connection data for postgres, asterisk, redis, object storage, etc.

-There are three types of inventory files for Ansible:

-* **inventory_aio.yml**: It should be invoked when deploying OMniLeads all in one.
-That is, when deploying all App components on a single Linux instance with Systemd & Podman or docker-compose.
+bla bla bla bla bla

 ![Diagrama deploy tool](./png/deploy-tool-tenant-aio.png)

 ![Diagrama deploy tool](./png/deploy-tool-tenant-aio-docker.png)

-* **inventory_ait.yml**: It should be invoked when deploying OMniLeads all in three, that is, when deploying all App components on a cluster of three Linux instances (data, voice, & web).
+It should be invoked when deploying OMniLeads all in three, that is, when deploying all App components on a cluster of three Linux instances (data, voice, & web).

 ![Diagrama deploy tool](./png/deploy-tool-tenant-ait.png)

-* **inventory_ha.yml**: It should be invoked when deploying OMniLeads under an On-Premise High Availability scheme, based on two physical servers (hypervisors) with 8 VMs on which the components are distributed.
+It should be invoked when deploying OMniLeads under an On-Premise High Availability scheme, based on two physical servers (hypervisors) with 8 VMs on which the components are distributed.

 ![Diagrama deploy tool](./png/deploy-tool-tenant-ha.png)